rgebhart/nanoBALLS/README.md

 2. Import necessary packages

 ### How to Use
-Simply download the `nanoballs_UI.ipynb` and follow the instructions!
+Simply download `nanoballs_UI.ipynb` and follow the instructions!

 ### Software Dependencies
 * __Python3.6__